halfmanhalftaco/irixboot/README.md

 * [Vagrant](https://www.vagrantup.com/downloads.html)
 * IRIX Install disc images

 I am not sure what range of IRIX versions this will work with, or what SGI machines are compatible.
-I have only tested the following machines and IRIX versions:
+Either in personal testing or via user reports the following (at minimum) should be compatible:

+* Hardware
+	* SGI Indigo
-* SGI Indy R4600
+	* SGI Indy
-* SGI Indigo2 R4400
+	* SGI Indigo2
+	* SGI Octane

+* Operating Systems
+	* IRIX 4D1 4.0.5
 	* IRIX 5.3
 	* IRIX 6.2
 	* IRIX 6.5.22
+	* IRIX 6.5.30

+I suspect that most other hardware and OS versions released in those timeframes will also work (e.g. O2, server variants, etc.) SGI obviously kept the netboot/install process pretty consistent so I'd expect it to work on probably any MIPS-based SGI system.

+(feel free to send me a Personal IRIS or something to test it on!)

-Additionally, I've only tested the Vagrant configuration on Windows 10 with VirtualBox.
+Additionally, I've only thoroughly tested the Vagrant configuration on Windows 10 with VirtualBox, but it does work on Mac OS X and Linux as well as long as the network interface settings are changed appropriately.

 Some changes changes will definitely be needed to support other hypervisors, but should work with VirtualBox on other systems as long as the 'bridgenic' parameter is updated correctly.
 You can list your system's interfaces as seen by Virtualbox with `VBoxManage list bridgedifs` - the `Name` parameter is the one it expects.

 ## Usage